How to correctly test your soil ?

 - Does the lab use adequate extraction methods?

-- How to interpret the soil test results?
+- How to interpret soil test results?

 Soil test can determine parameters such as soil texture, pH, available nutrients, organic matter and salinity-related parameters.